These are some principles of our R&D program.

 We also don’t have room for someone who gets along with everyone but doesn’t contribute much.
 We do a lot, and debate a lot.
 Doing requires ideas, action and follow-up.
 Debate requires talking and listening.
 If you’re someone who just likes to order people around, or someone who just likes to follow orders, you probably should go check out the bigger companies.

-Here, you’ll have to inject your personal energy into everything you do, both in listening and talking.
+Here, you’ll have to inject your personal energy into everything you do, both listening and speaking up.
 What we’re trying to accomplish takes a group effort, with interactions that generate powerful ideas.
 You’ll have to carry your share of the burden.
-You’ll have to respect others enough to recognize you don’t have a monopoly on truth.
-You’ll have to respect yourself enough to voice your ideas.
+You’ll have to respect others enough to recognize you don’t have a monopoly on truth, and respect yourself enough to voice your ideas.

 We’re an equal-opportunity employer.
 We don’t don’t discriminate based on race, skin color, national origin, religion, creed, gender, or sexual orientation.
 Instead, we care about your potential to contribute to teams in generating and implementing better ideas.
 We don’t care if you stutter; we care passionately about what you have to say.
 Ideas are selected on the basis of merit.
 Team members are selected on the basis of the ideas and accomplishments likely to flow from the teams they join.
 Teams are made from individuals.
 Individuals come with differences.
 What matters is how well we combine our differences when working together.